xiiaowang/xiiaowang.github.io/index.md

 ---
 layout: frontpage
-title: Blue Ham
+title: X W
-description: Blue Ham is a PhD candidate at Broom University.
+description: I am doing research in machine learning
-keywords: Blue, Ham, treats, recycling, mail, being a good boy
+keywords: machine learning, geometry
 ---

 Blue Ham is a PhD candidate at Broom University.
 His research interests include analyzing the effectiveness of treat-based incentives such as recycling and getting the mail, as well as designing new methods to protect humans from the adverse effects of rolling trash receptacles.